 Audit and Risk Committee

 The Audit and Risk Committee operates under Terms of Reference, which set out its role in assisting the Board with financial reporting and corporate financial matters.
 It may only comprise non-executive Directors and at least one member of the Audit and Risk Committee must have expertise in accounting.
-The members of the Audit and Risk Committee are: Neil Paviour-Smith (Chair), Patrick Strange, Richard Bodman and Dame Therese Walsh.
+The members of the Audit and Risk Committee are: Dame Therese Walsh (Chair), Patrick Strange, Richard Bodman and Frank Aldridge.